fghaas/froscon2020/markdown/intro.md

 about working from home and distributed teams, and a lot of those people who were talking very loudly, had themselves only been working with or managing distributed teams since March.
-And a fair amount of what you could about the subject then, and can still read now, is complete and utter bullshit.
+And a fair amount of what you could read about the subject then, and can still read now, is complete and utter bullshit.

 So there’s one point I actually *didn’t* make in the initial version